 A cancer diagnosis can be a life changing and very personal event.
-If you or a loved one has been diagnosed with cancer, it can be useful to remember that everybody responds differently to a cancer diagnosis, and not always in ways that you might expect.
+If you or a loved one has been diagnosed with cancer, it can be useful to remember that everyone deals with a cancer diagnosis differently, and not always in ways that you might expect.
 The type of support that one person needs may not be beneficial for another.
 It is important to trust that what feels right for you, is what you need.

 In this article we look at some of the feelings which may come up after a cancer diagnosis, and talk about some of the ways that you may find useful to help you or a loved one cope.

 Click a link to jump to a specific section of the article, or continue reading below.

 Receiving a diagnosis of cancer can lead to a flood of intense emotions.
 You may feel sadness one moment and anger the next.
 Or you may feel nothing at all.
 Feelings of anxiety about your diagnosis and the future are also very common.
 It takes time to process your feelings and adjust to the changes that you're experiencing.
 As you move through this process, it's important to try and be gentle with yourself, or with your loved one.
 Time and support can help you to grieve and accept wherever you are at that moment.
 Finding coping strategies that work for you can help you manage more challenging feelings.
 Here are some typical emotions that you may experience after a cancer diagnosis.
 1